Normal Transformer: Extracting Surface Geometry from LiDAR Points Enhanced by Visual Semantics: Related Work

 It is worth mentioning that the point cloud data used above is mainly gathered from small CAD objects or indoor depth cameras.
 These point clouds have an even and relatively high density.
-But In outdoor scenes like urban environments, The heavy interference of the passive illumination \cite{FanelloVRKTDI17} usually makes those active depth sensing solutions fail.
+In outdoor scenes like urban environments, the heavy interference of the passive illumination \cite{FanelloVRKTDI17} usually makes those active depth sensing solutions fail.
 In distant areas with low resolutions and small triangulation, stereo methods become less accurate.
 Hence, LiDAR has become the dominating reliable depth solution in the outdoor environment.
-But LiDAR still has the drawback of being too expensive and having notorious low-resolution \cite{2017Comparing}.
-So the point cloud gathered from LiDAR is generally sparse, with noise and a nonuniform point density.
+However, the point cloud gathered from LiDAR is generally sparse, with noise and a nonuniform point density.
 Due to the limitations of LiDAR data and the complexity in an outdoor environment, approaches suitable for a dense indoor dataset are often incapable of estimating accurate normals for outdoor data.

+\textbf{Based on colour Image and Sparse LiDAR scans:} Various works combine image and LiDAR data to complement each other, ensuring reliable perception in challenging environments.
+The majority of these studies focus on 3D object detection and segmentation tasks \cite{tiv_SamalKSWM22, KrispelOWPB20, tiv_Li2023_multimodal_review, tiv_seg_peizhou}.

-\textbf{Based on colour Image and Sparse LiDAR scans:} Few investigations have looked into estimating normal from image and sparse point cloud.
-Most related to this field, DeepLiDAR \cite{QiuCZZLZP19} uses LiDAR projection maps and images as input and then feeds them into a CNN-based encoder-decoder for normal estimation.
+Nonetheless, few investigations have focused on estimating normals from images and sparse point clouds.
+Closely related to this field, DeepLiDAR \cite{QiuCZZLZP19} uses LiDAR projection maps and images as input and feeds them into a CNN-based encoder-decoder for normal estimation.
+Distinct from prior works, our approach fuses the two data sources at the feature level instead of the raw data.
+Moreover, we adopt a point-based transformer architecture to maximise the use of 3D geometric priors in the point cloud.